vadanrod14/RA.Aid/README.md

 The programmer tool (aider) automatically selects its model based on your available API keys.
 It will use Claude models if ANTHROPIC_API_KEY is set, or fall back to OpenAI models if only OPENAI_API_KEY is available.

-Note: The expert tool can be configured to use different providers (OpenAI, Anthropic, OpenRouter) using the --expert-provider flag along with the corresponding EXPERT_*API_KEY environment variables.
+Note: The expert tool can be configured to use different providers (OpenAI, Anthropic, OpenRouter, Gemini) using the --expert-provider flag along with the corresponding EXPERT_*API_KEY environment variables.
 Each provider requires its own API key set through the appropriate environment variable.

 #### Environment Variables